Farley Center for Entrepreneurship

 The Farley Center for Entrepreneurship and Innovation evolves engineering beyond the application of the sciences to the creation of businesses that capitalize on innovations.
 We bring together faculty from an array of disciplines to develop a unique interdisciplinary curriculum in which students experience the entire entrepreneurial life cycle—from ideation to prototyping and business plan development.

-ENTREP 225-0 Principles of Entrepreneurship (1 Unit) This survey-style course serves as the foundational course for the undergraduate minor in entrepreneurship.
-It is also a good choice for students who simply wish to familiarize themselves with the world of entrepreneurship.
-Students will learn to think like entrepreneurs, and will be introduced to key topics relevant to entrepreneurship, including customer discovery, finance, and marketing.
-They will also learn how to understand and analyze a broad range of entrepreneurial activity, and will have the opportunity to locate their own goals and values within the field of entrepreneurship.
+ENTREP 225-0 Principles of Entrepreneurship (1 Unit) This course serves as the foundational course for the undergraduate minor in entrepreneurship.
+This survey-style course is a good choice for students who wish to familiarize themselves with the world of entrepreneurship.
+Students will learn to think like entrepreneurs and will be introduced to key topics relevant to entrepreneurship, including customer discovery, finance, and marketing.
+They will also learn how to understand and perform analyses of a broad range of entrepreneurial activities related to different applications of entrepreneurship.
 Taught with IEMS 225-0; may not receive credit for both courses.

 ENTREP 310-0 Personal Branding (1 Unit)